samrosin/dscap/data-application/README.md

-# Simulation code for "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines"
+# Data-Application Code for "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines"

 This directory contains the code used for the data application in the manuscript "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines" by Rosin, S. P., Stijven, F., Cross., K. A., Shook-Sa, B. E., Hudgens, M. G., & Gilbert, P. B. (2025).
+This directory is an R-project and contains all files (except data) needed to reproduce the results from the manuscript.
+Files that are produced by running code (i.e., tables and figures) are not included in this repo.

 ## Project Structure